UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 ---

-This syntax is not restricted to a single subfolder and could even have multiple folders between the current location and the final file name.
+This syntax is not restricted to a single subdirectory and could even have multiple folders between the current location and the final file name.

 *Example:* `data/module1/question3/candybars.csv`

-In this course, we save all our data in a file called `data` so when asked to read in data, take care in future exercises to add the full path to the required file.
+In this course, we save all our data in a folder called `data` so when asked to read in data, take care in future exercises to add the full path to the required file.

+You can see the whole course structure and it’s subdirectories
+<a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python" target="_blank">openly
+online</a>.
+It may also be a good idea to look in the
+<a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/tree/master/data" target="_blank">data
+folder</a> data folder to see exactly where the data you are loading in the exercises is coming from.

 Notes: Script here.